-7. The All 4 Youth staff are visible on campus:
+7. The All 4 Youth staff are visible when on campus (please consider that due to COVID-19, staff presence on campus has been reduced).

-8. If you interact with All 4 Youth Staff, how often do you interact with them on a professional level:
+8. If you interact with All 4 Youth staff, how often do you interact with them on a professional level (please consider COVID-19, social distancing impacts, and other ways you may have adjusted interactions)?

-9. What steps have you taken to include any All 4 Youth staff at your school site/district:
+9. What steps have you taken, in light of COVID-19, to include any All 4 Youth staff at your school site/district?

-10. Would you like to request a meeting to address any needs, concerns, or to collaborate further:
+10. Would you like to request a virtual meeting to address any needs, concerns, or to collaborate further?